ANZAN Education And Research Foundation

 Neurology Post Graduate Scholarship

-These scholarships are intended to provide personal support for outstanding neurology trainees or neurologists early in their career so they can be trained to conduct research that is internationally competitive and develop a capacity for original independent research.
-The scholarships are funded collaboratively by the Neurological Foundation, the Australian and New Zealand Association of Neurologists (ANZAN), and the Neurological Association of New Zealand (NANZ).
+The Foundation also provides to provide support outstanding neurology trainees or neurologists early in their career so they can be trained to conduct research in respect of the treatment and control of neurological diseases that is internationally competitive and develop a capacity for original independent research.
+The scholarships are funded collaboratively by the Foundation, the Neurological Foundation, the Australian and New Zealand Association of Neurologists (ANZAN), and the Neurological Association of New Zealand (NANZ).

 Advice Sheet